16,000 displaced from eastern Aleppo, UN says

 The government has besieged the east a number of times, cutting off both the rebels and civilians from the outside world, leaving communities on the brink of starvation -- without sufficient food, clean water, fuel and medical supplies.

-"I ask all parties to the conflict to restore basic humanity in Syria," the UN's O'Brien said.
+"I ask all parties to the conflict to restore basic humanity in Syria," the UN's O'Brien said, calling for an end to the siege and for the safe passage of aid deliveries into the area.

-"I call on them to lift sieges, ensure that they do not target civilians and civilian infrastructure, and that they allow humanitarian organizations safe and unimpeded access to bring life-saving help to those displaced or under siege."

-Many people remaining in the eastern part of the city have been too afraid to use the government's "human corridors," fearing reprisal once they escape.
-Others say the rebels forced them to stay.

 Beginning of the end?